-LSA prepared a Biological Resources Assessment3 for the proposed project (Appendix B) that describes and documents potential impacts to biological resources, including special-status species, associated with the proposed project.
+A Biological Resources Assessment3 (Appendix B) was prepared for the project.
+It describes and documents potential impacts to biological resources, including special-status species, associated with the proposed project.
 In addition, the Biological Resources Assessment contains measures to reduce potentially significant project-related impacts.
 The analysis in this Biological Resources section is based on the results of the Biological Resources Assessment.

-LSA Biologist Kelly McDonald conducted a literature review and records search on July 31, 2020, to identify the existence and potential for occurrence of sensitive or special-status plant and animal species in the project vicinity.
+A literature review and records search was conducted on July 31, 2020, to identify the existence and potential for occurrence of sensitive or special-status plant and animal species in the project vicinity.
 Federal and State lists of sensitive species were also examined.
 Current electronic database records reviewed included the following: California Natural Diversity Data Base information (CNDDB - RareFind 5); California Native Plant Society's (CNPS) Electronic Inventory of Rare and Endangered Vascular Plants; United States Fish and Wildlife Service's (USFWS) Information for Planning and Conservation (IPaC) Online System; and eBird.
 In addition to the databases listed above, historic and current aerial imagery along with previously prepared environmental reports and land use policies related to biological resources were reviewed.
-LSA Biologist Kelly McDonald conducted a general biological survey of the project site on August 4, 2020.
+A general biological survey of the project site occurred on August 4, 2020.
 The entirety of the project site was surveyed on foot, and all biological resources observed were noted.
 Suitable habitat for any species of interest or concern was duly noted, and general site conditions were photographed (see Appendix B).